-Today, the visitor can only see the foundations of the Temple of Baalat Gebal (2700 B.C.).
-This temple was dedicated to the "Lady of Byblos," the patron goddess of the city for over two millennia during the Canaanite/Phoenician era.
+of Baalat Gebal (2700 B.C.).
+This temple was dedicated to th "Lady of Byblos," the patron goddess of the city for over two millennia during the Canaanite/Phoenician era.
 Constructed when Byblos had close ties with Egypt, this large and important temple was rebuilt a number of times.
 It remained in use until the Roman period, when it was replaced by a Roman-style structure, which was dismantled during the excavations of the site in the early 20th century.